 2. The National, State, and Local EAS Participation and Priorities

-Required Participation - These actions are required of all broadcasters and subject cable operators
+Required Participation - These actions are required of all broadcasters and subject cable operators:

-A All broadcasters and subject cable operators are required to participate in the national-level EAS (EAN) to broadcast the President’s message and national level testing.
+A. All broadcasters and subject cable operators are required to participate in the national-level EAS (EAN) to broadcast the President’s message and national level testing.

-B All broadcasters and subject cable operators are required to poll via an internet protocol a server capable of delivering a message using the Common Alerting Protocol (CAP) in conjunction with the Integrated Public Alerting and Warning Systems (IPAWS).
+B. All broadcasters and subject cable operators are required to poll via an internet protocol a server capable of delivering a message using the Common Alerting Protocol (CAP) in conjunction with the Integrated Public Alerting and Warning Systems (IPAWS).
 See tab 6 for detailed information on IPAWS, CAP, equipment certification, and monitoring methods.

-C All broadcasters, except Low Power FM (LPFM) and Low Power Television (LPTV), and subject cable operators must transmit a Required Weekly Test (RWT All broadcasters and subject cable operators, once a month, must transmit or re-transmit the Required Monthly Test (RMT) within one hour of receiving it on their EAS decoder.
+C. All broadcasters, except Low Power FM (LPFM) and Low Power Television (LPTV), and subject cable operators must transmit a Required Weekly Test (RWT).
+All broadcasters and subject cable operators, once a month, must transmit or re-transmit the Required Monthly Test (RMT) within one hour of receiving it on their EAS decoder.
 These actions are required of all broadcasters and subject cable operators.

 3. State/Local EAS Participation